 Activity Evidence that supports this approach Challenge number(s) addressed Weekly and termly tracking of attendance Reminders about attendance in the newsletter for all children HT to work with Pupil Premium children to support attendance and family support for SEMH The offer of funding the external breakfast club is made to all PP pupils who have issues with getting to school on time for whatever reason Monitoring the attendance of pupil premium children and providing support and interventions where required will ensure pupils attendance is consistently good.
-(Current attendance average is 97%) 2,5 Pastoral TA to support pupils families on attendance and wellbeing strategies External SEND specialist support used to ensure effective teaching and learning, especially for SEND/PP Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self- management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+(Current attendance average is 97%) 2,5 Pastoral TA to support pupils families on attendance and wellbeing strategies External SEND specialist support used to ensure effective teaching and learning, especially for SEND/PP Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
 These include: specialised programmes which are targeted at students with particular social or emotional needs.
 5 Celebration Days of Reading/Drama - involving parents and carers Disadvantaged pupils are less likely to benefit from having a space to conduct home learning.
 Evidence also suggests that disadvantaged pupils make less academic progress, and sometimes attainment levels even regress during the summer holidays, due to the level of formal and informal learning activities they do or do not participate in.
-By designing and delivering effective approaches to support parental engagement, schools and teachers may be able to mitigate some of these causes of educational disadvantage, supporting parents to assist their 3 children's learning or their self- regulation, as well as specific skills, such as reading Trip subsidy- All PP pupils have access to subsidies to ensure they are able to take part in all school residentials, school trips and paid extra- curricular activities in order to broaden their experiences. • Swimming subsidy- All PPG children have access to subsidies to ensure they are able to take part in school swimming lessons in order to develop this life skill. • All PP children have access to subsidies to ensure they are able to partake in school 1:1 or 1:2 instrumental music lessons, group lessons and drama club.
-Widening opportunities and developing personal and social qualities.
-1,2,4
+By designing and delivering effective approaches to support parental engagement, schools and teachers may be able to mitigate some of these causes of educational disadvantage, supporting parents to assist their 3

+Trip subsidy- All PP pupils have access to subsidies to ensure they are able to take part in all school residentials, school trips and paid extracurricular activities in order to broaden their experiences. • Swimming subsidy- All PPG children have access to subsidies to ensure they are able to take part in school swimming lessons in order to develop this life skill. • All PP children have access to subsidies to ensure they are able to partake in school 1:1 or 1:2 instrumental music lessons, group lessons children's learning or their self- regulation, as well as specific skills, such as reading and drama club. pupils have access to subsidies to ensure they are able to take part in all school residentials, school trips and paid extracurricular activities in order to broaden their experiences. • Swimming subsidy-All PPG children have access to subsidies to ensure they are able to take part in school swimming lessons in order to develop this life skill. • All PP children have access to subsidies to ensure they are able to partake in school 1:1 or 1:2 instrumental music lessons, group lessons 1,2,4